 How much experience should I have had before applying?

 We are looking for people who have had some experience in creating or producing short films or might have experience producing theatre.
-Applicants may have worked in the film industry in a different capacity and are looking to move into producing.
 There is no minimum or maximum number of years of experience but applicants must not have received funding from a public funder or broadcaster to produce a short or longer form film.

 Do I need to be based in Scotland?